Really sorry for the technical glitches. Bert Jansch, ‘Avocet’ is here.

 1964-65 were the years of the British Invasion.
 American rock only began to become relevant in 1966, with The Byrds and Buffalo Springfield on the West Coast and slightly earlier The Lovin’ Spoonful in New York.
 All three, but especially Buffalo Springfield can be legitimately credited with introducing country music into rock (as well as rich, complex harmonies).
 Of course The Beatles had done it first (like everything else), starting with ‘What Goes On’ as a novelty in 1964, moving into ‘I’ve Just Seen A Face’ and ‘I’m Looking Through You’ in the 1965 Rubber Soul period.
 The Byrds were exploring the same material as Buffalo Springfield at the same time, but Jim McGuinn’s dominant personality instilled a more cohesive vision in their recordings.
 The Lovin’ Spoonful were, like the Springfield, a patchy group, but Sebastian had his head screwed on more tightly, was much more careful a craftsman than the Springfields, and created a more significant body of work.

-After the breakup, Stills recorded the hit Super Session with Al Kooper and Mike Bloomfield, and the fascinating “Just Roll Tape” which surfaced recently.
+Late one night a month before the Buffalo breakup, Stills recorded on a whim the fascinating “Just Roll Tape” which surfaced recently.
 Then in 1968 he joined up with David Crosby (ex-Byrds) and Graham Nash (ex-Hollies) to form Crosby, Stills and Nash, revolutionizing the aesthetic of popular music.
 Young recorded two solo albums before joining CS&N in 1969, initially adding a ‘why?’ to the group.
 Furay and Messina founded Poco.
 Later Messina joined up with Kenny Loggins, and Furay with J.D.
 Souther and ex-Byrd Chris Hillman.

 At their best, Buffalo Springfield was unsurpassed in creating groundbreaking music as singer-songwriter rocker musicians par exellence.
 ‘Rock and Roll Woman’ is them at their best, even if you don’t know the Dorian mode from a Vanilla Fudge sundae.
 The lyrics were supposedly inspired by Jefferson Airplane’s Grace Slick, that coolest of rock and roll women.
 According to Stills, the song “came from jamming with David Crosby at his house.
 We got hung up on the F to D change in D-modal, which is mountain minor tuning.
 We kept playing it over and over and over again.”